 The DIY coffered ceiling we just put up in our new nursery seriously makes this look like the nicest room in the house.
-We did another DIY coffered ceiling in our stairwell and hallway last year, but this one did even better, thanks to experience and better products from Woodgrain.
+We did another DIY beadboard ceiling in our stairwell and hallway last year, but this one did even better, thanks to experience and better products from Woodgrain.

 Thank you to Woodgrain for sponsoring this post.
 All opinions are our own.

 DIY Coffered Ceiling